learn-co-curriculum/oo-relationships-practice/exercises/lyft.md

 #### Driver

+- #name
+  - returns the name of the passenger
+- #rides
+  - returns all rides a driver has made
 - #passengers
   - returns all passengers a driver has had
-- #rides
-  - returns all rides a driver has made
 - .all
   - returns an array of all drivers
 - .mileage_cap(distance)